heutelbeck/sapl-policy-engine/sapl-documentation/6_12_QueryRewriting.md

 ### Spring (R2DBC and MongoDB)

 The SAPL Spring Boot starter activates a transparent integration when it sees `R2dbcRepository` or `ReactiveMongoTemplate` on the classpath.
-It wraps `DatabaseClient` for R2DBC and `ReactiveMongoTemplate` for MongoDB; every query path (derived queries, `@Query` methods, direct `databaseClient.sql(...)` or template calls) ultimately runs through the wrapped bean.
-You annotate the calling service method with `@PreEnforce`; no repository annotations are needed.
+It wraps `DatabaseClient` for R2DBC and `ReactiveMongoTemplate` for MongoDB.
+Every query path (derived queries, `@Query` methods, direct `databaseClient.sql(...)` or template calls) ultimately runs through the wrapped bean.
+You annotate the calling service method with `@PreEnforce`, and no repository annotations are needed.

 Each integration has its own opt-out property, both default `true`.